N.NOTE · field log

 You don't need to tackle all 27 items in one sitting.
 If you want the biggest impact for the least effort, start with these three areas:

 1. Fix your title (items 1–5).
 This is the single highest-leverage change you can make.
-Front-load your keywords, use the full 140 characters, and make sure it reads like something a buyer would click.
+Lead with the item noun, keep it under 15 words, and make sure it reads like a natural phrase a buyer would click.

 2. Fill all 13 tags (items 6–10).
 Empty tag slots are the most common mistake we see.
 Fill them all with multi-word phrases and you'll immediately expand the number of searches your listing can appear in.